JohnAPedagogy/ProgressiveStudentHackathon/2021/specs/readme.md

 # Progressive Student Manager Document

 ## Introduction
-The documentation for the Progressive Student Manager Portal is divided according to the modules and features.
-The sub folders are therefore have the following pattern.
-*Module --> Epic --> Feature*.
+This document contains the specification for the Progressive Student Manager Portal.
+The arrangement of this document follows a module, then epic, and then features hierarchy.
+You will find that the sub folders, therefore, follow this pattern:  *Module --> Epic --> Feature*.
 ## Contents

 1. [Student Manager Module](attendance/readme.md)